SoftwareHeritage/swh-fuse/docs/design.md

 ## Caching

-SWH FUSE retrieves both metadata and file contents from the Software Heritage archive via the network.
+SwhFS retrieves both metadata and file contents from the Software Heritage archive via the network.
 In order to obtain reasonable performances several caches are used to minimize network transfer.